Kurasami/The-Exiled/README.md

-# The-Exiled
+# The Exiled
-An unmodified copy of the game files for "The Exiled" before they were pulled from Steam
+An unmodified copy of the game files for "The Exiled" before the game was pulled from Steam

 ### Version
     1.5 (Oct 2017)